Rohan9841/form-processing/README.md

-# form-processing
+# form-process
-Create forms using angular and process it using Spring boot and JPA with mysql in backend
+Upload and view picture using angular, Spring boot, JPA and Oracle